 Norwich Steiner School does not generally appoint parents or close relatives onto its trustee body, to avoid potential conflicts of interest which may otherwise arise; however, we may exceptionally consider doing so for candidates who demonstrate proven ability in the skills identified above.

-Applications for volunteer positions listed above will be considered as they are received, with a view to immediate appointment of suitable candidates.
+Applications for volunteer positions listed above will be considered as they are received.